ironsheep/P2-mult-servo-exerciser/CONTRIBUTING.md

-# P2-eInk-Click - How to contribute code you write
+# # P2 Projects - How to contribute code you write
-Propeller 2 Object for interaction with the Mikroe eInk Click Module
+How to contribute to our P2 Projects

 ![Project Maintenance][maintenance-shield]
 [![License][license-shield]](LICENSE)